 Which Of The Following Events Occurs During Anaphase Of Mitosis

-Nov 11, 2025 · 10 min read
+10 min read

 Introduction to Anaphase

-Anaphase, a pivotal stage in mitosis, follows metaphase and precedes telophase.
+Anaphase, a central stage in mitosis, follows metaphase and precedes telophase.
 Mitosis, in its entirety, is the process by which a eukaryotic cell separates its duplicated chromosomes into two identical sets, contained within two new nuclei.
 Anaphase specifically focuses on the separation of sister chromatids, which are identical copies of a single chromosome formed during DNA replication.
 The events occurring during anaphase are vital for maintaining genomic stability and preventing errors that could lead to aneuploidy, a condition where cells have an abnormal number of chromosomes.
 Understanding the intricacies of anaphase provides insights into cellular mechanisms and potential targets for therapeutic interventions in diseases like cancer.

 The Key Events of Anaphase